-- 1. Parents have the right to inspect and review the student's education records within 45 days of the day Goodwin College receives a request for access.
-These rights transfer to the student when he or she reaches the age of 18. - 2.
-Parents and students have the right to request that a school correct records which they believe to be inaccurate.
+- 1. Students have the right to inspect and review their education records within 45 days of the day Goodwin College receives a request for access. - 2.
+Students have the right to request that a school correct records which they believe to be inaccurate.
 They should write to the Vice President for Academic Affairs, identify the part of the record they want changed, and specify why it is misleading.